 If they have no dominion over me, then I shall be blameless and I shall be cleansed of great transgression.

-Then the words of my mouth and the meditation of my heart will be ever pleasing before thee, O Lord, my strength and my redeemer.
+Then the words of my mouth and the meditation of my heart will be pleasing before thee always, O Lord, my strength and my redeemer.

 Psalm 19